 Members' legacy scheme final salary benefits have been valued by projecting salary data at the valuation date up to the point of their assumed retirements.
-No explicit allowance has been made for the impact of prior years' earnings resulting in higher final pensionable pay for particular members as the impact is not expected to be material.
+When calculating the retirement pension, allowance is made for the impact of prior years' earnings resulting in higher final pensionable pay.
+See page 46 for further details of the final pensionable pay definition.